keebs-weeb/overclocked/v0.2/Rules.md

     - Each player can take any of these actions, based on the amount of Bandwidth that player has

 Actions Available:
-    - Purchase Mods (1 Bandwidth)
+    - Purchase Mods
         - Purchase a Mod card for coins from the Mod deck.
 This can be installed immediately for no extra actions, or put it into your mods folder
-    - Install, or uninstall mods (X Bandwidth, where X is half the System Resource value (rounded up))
+    - Install, or uninstall mods
         - Install a Mod from the Mod folder
         - Uninstall a Mod from your computer
-        - Install a Mod on another player's computer, if able (Costs 1 + X Bandwidth)
+        - Install a Mod on another player's computer, if able
-    - Purchase System Settings (1 Bandwidth)
+    - Purchase System Settings
         - Purchase a System Settings card for coins from the System Settings Deck.
 This can be installed immediately for no extra actions, or put it into your hand
-    - Configure system settings (X Bandwidth, where X is the value on the card)
+    - Configure system settings
         - Play system settings from your hand
         - Activate effects of played system settings
-    - Sell an item on The Forums (1 Bandwidth)
+    - Sell an item on The Forums
     - End turn
         - Always available to be taken, does not cost an action
         - Ends player's turn immediately